 Thinking of getting a takeaway?
 There’s an app for that – and there are a good few avenues for food delivery when you’re sick at home, painfully hungover, or just trying to limit the amount of time you spend out in public with the masses.

-While the apps may be somewhat new – all of them having appeared within the past few years – food delivery obviously isn’t.
+While the apps may be somewhat new – all of them have appeared within the past few years – food delivery obviously isn’t.
 Plenty of restaurants and takeaways have delivery services, meaning they take their meals and courses right to your door instead of making you traipse through your local town or city to pick it up yourself.

 - These are the best online grocery delivery services right now